2025 Segunda División play-offs

 The 2024–25 Segunda División play-offs were played from 7 June to 21 June 2025 and determined the third team promoted to La Liga for the following season.
 Teams placed between 3rd and 6th position took part in the promotion play-offs.

 Regulations

 The regulations were the same as the previous season: in the semi-finals, the fifth-placed team faced the fourth-placed team, while the sixth-placed team faced the third.
 Each tie were played over two legs, with the team lower in the table hosting the first leg.

 The team that scored more goals on aggregate over the two legs advanced to the next round.
 If the aggregate score was level, then thirty minutes of extra time would be played.
-If the aggregate level was still level after extra time, the winner would be the best positioned team in the regular season.
+If the aggregate score was still level after extra time, the winner would be the best positioned team in the regular season.